mgsosna/mattsosna.com/_posts/r/2017-02-01-R-5-Apply-functions.md

 In English, the code above says subtract (`"-"`) the mean of each column (`colMeans(WALKS)`) from each column (`2`) of `WALKS`.

 ## `sapply`
 `apply` works great on matrices, but it doesn't work if you want to perform a calculation on every element of a vector, or if you want to perform a calculation on only select columns of a matrix or data frame.
 In these cases, `sapply` is the answer. `sapply` takes in a vector, matrix, or list (a data type we'll cover [here](#lapply)) and returns a vector.
-In this post, we'll just focus on using `sapply` on vectors<sup>[[1]](#footnotes)</sup>.
+In this post, we'll just focus on using `sapply` on vectors<sup>[[1]](#1-sapply)</sup>.

 Let's say we have a list of probabilities, and we want to simulate outcomes based on those probabilities.
 Maybe we have 50 friends, each with some probability of wanting to marathon the eight _Harry Potter_ movies back to back in a massive sleepover party.
-We can simulate "rolling the dice" on a vector of those probabilities with `sapply`.<sup>[[2]](#footnotes)</sup>.
+We can simulate "rolling the dice" on a vector of those probabilities with `sapply`.<sup>[[2]](#2-sapply)</sup>.

+{% include header-r.html %}
 ```r
 # 50 random values drawn from a uniform distribution between 0 and 1
 probs <- runif(50, 0, 1)